 John Cacioppo on How to Cope with Loneliness //www.youtube.com/watch?v=xvIZjGEBvI8

 DR. SCOTT D. MILLER’S FOCUS:

-Measuring Feedback, Behavioral Health Sciences, Progress, Neuropsychology, and Psychiatry.
+Measuring Outcomes, Behavioral Health Sciences, Progress.

 APPLICATION TO THE RESILIENT MIND PROJECT: Measuring progress along the resilience journey is a critical factor to producing measurable results in participants’ lives.
 Through the ORS and SRS measures developed by Dr. Miller, we can track session by session progress to learn who requires support and how to specifically support them.